patrickfinke/mecs/README.md

 ## Changelog

+- **v1.1.0 - Add command buffer**

+  When using `scene.select()`, manipulation of entities can now be recorded using the `CommandBuffer` instance returned by `scene.buffer()`, and played back at a later time.
+This avoids unexpected behavior that would occur when using the scene instance directly.

 - **v1.0.0 - First release**

   The base functionality is implemented.
 Note that at this stage it is not safe to add or remove components while iterating over their entities.
 This will be fixed in a future release.